neondatabase/website/content/docs/connect/connectivity-issues.md

 </CodeBlock>

-This happens if your client library or application does not support the **Server Name Indication (SNI)** mechanism in TLS.
+This error occurs if your client library or application does not support the **Server Name Indication (SNI)** mechanism in TLS.

 Neon uses compute endpoint IDs (the first part of the domain name) to route incoming connections.
 However, the PostgreSQL wire protocol does not transfer domain name information, so Neon relies on the Server Name Indication (SNI) extension of the TLS protocol to do this.